-This post is to help you boot into the Android head unit into the Android Recovery partition when you have a working Android operating system and your Android is rooted.
-It is important to note that this procedure to boot into recovery mode relies on a working Android and a rooted system.
-Luckily most Android headunits are rooted, so this is well worth a try to get into recovery mode.
+This post is to help you boot your Android head unit into the Android Recovery partition when you have a working Android operating system and your Android is rooted.
+It is important to note that this procedure relies on a working Android and a rooted system.
+Luckily, most Android headunits are rooted, so it is well worth a try to get into recovery mode.

 You need this article if your Android system will not boot and you seek Android Recovery.

 A properly booting Android operating system can take much of the guesswork out of getting into Android Recovery mode.
 If you can either get apps from the Play Store or at least side-load the .apks, entering the boot partition and activating recovery mode should be possible.

 You get some neat tools in Android recovery for your Android headunit.
 Later models are much easier to use, with touch screens that make them more like Android.
 Old versions rely on random or obscure button taps to navigate the menus.

 As with all the fun things, root privileged for the super cow power apps to run in.
 If you don’t have a root, you are probably looking for Recovery mode to find it.
 This is a bit of a catch-22 for you and maybe a dead end.
 Keep trying, though.